 Know How It Works

-Women over age 35 who smoke may have an increased risk of stroke if using birth control containing estrogen.
+Women over 35 who smoke may have an increased risk of stroke if using birth control containing estrogen.
 Estrogen can also increase the number and severity of migraines.
 On the upside, it may help make periods more regular.

 Progestin-only contraception can be used while breastfeeding, but it must be taken at virtually the same time every day.
 It also tends to make periods irregular.

 Many birth control methods combine estrogen and progestin to control ovulation and make the cervical mucus hostile to sperm.
-Knowing how each hormone works can help you and your healthcare provider monitor any potential side effects.
+Knowing how each hormone works can help you and your healthcare provider monitor potential side effects.
 Then you can work to reduce them or switch to a different method.

 Time It Right